Official Guidelines Updated: March 2026

 Alberta Citizenship Award

-If you have made a meaningful impact through volunteerism or leadership, this is one of the Alberta awards worth exploring further.
+Recognizes students who have demonstrated strong citizenship, leadership, and service in their communities.
+If you have made a meaningful impact through volunteerism or leadership, this award is worth exploring.

 Belcourt Brosseau Métis Awards